Rusal launches legal action against LME warehouse rules

 The producer says that an LME consultation process was flawed and it is also arguing a violation of the European convention on human rights, the source added.

-The case is expected to be heard in February or March in England's High Court ahead of the planned implementation of the new regulations on April 1, said the source, who declined to be named.
+The case is expected to be heard in February or March in England's High Court ahead of the planned April 1 implementation of the new regulations, said the source, who declined to be named.

-While it was unclear if the legal action could scupper the introduction of the rule changes, traders said it may force the exchange to postpone their introduction.

-The Financial Conduct Authority (FCA), which oversees the exchange, declined to comment.

 FEAR OF FURTHER LOSSES